-Post-baccalaureate students who have completed an undergraduate degree and the necessary pre-requisite courses may apply to enter the professional phase of the master of athletic training program.
-These students will apply through Graduate Admissions and upon acceptance to the University, will matriculate through the professional phase of the MSAT program.
+Post-baccalaureate students who have completed an undergraduate degree and the necessary Prerequisite courses may apply to enter the professional phase of the Master in Athletic Training program.
+Students will apply through Graduate Admissions and upon acceptance to the University, will matriculate through the professional phase of the MSAT program.
 Graduate admission occurs on a rolling basis.
-A review of applications may continue until the all available slots are filled.
+A review of applications may continue until all available slots are filled.

-In order to begin the professional phase of the MSAT program, post-baccalaureate students must provide proof of:
+To begin the professional phase of the MSAT program, post-baccalaureate students must provide proof of:

-• Official transcript(s) indicating that the applicant has earned an appropriate baccalaureate degree from an accredited college or university.
-Transcripts from all institutions are required.

-Introduction to Psychology
+- Official transcript(s) indicating that the applicant has earned an appropriate baccalaureate degree from an accredited college or university.
+Transcripts from all institutions are required. - A cumulative grade point average of 3.0 on a 4.0 scale for the baccalaureate degree is required. - A minimum GPA of 3.0 on a 4.0 scale in the following prerequisite courses (must pass these courses with a "C or better"): - General Biology with lab (4 credits) - Anatomy and Physiology 1 and 2 with labs (8 total credits) - General Physics with lab (4 credits; can be non-calculus based) - Across the Lifespan General Chemistry with lab (4 credits) - Nutrition (Sports nutrition is preferable) (3 credits) - Introduction to Psychology - Psychology: Human Development - Math: Statistics - Kinesiology with lab Exercise Physiology with lab

-Math: Statistics

-Psychology: Human Development Across the Lifespan

-• A cumulative grade point average of 3.0 on a 4.0 scale for the baccalaureate degree is required.

-• A minimum GPA of 3.0 on a 4.0 scale in the following pre-requisite courses (Must pass these courses with a "C or better"):

-General Biology with lab (4 credits)

-Anatomy and Physiology 1 and 2 with labs (8 total credits)

-General Chemistry with lab (4 credits)

-General Physic with lab (4 credits, and can be non-calculus based)

-Nutrition (Sports nutrition is preferable) (3 credits)

-Kinesiology with lab

-Exercise Physiology with lab